 Song #378: Always On My Mind by Brenda Lee, Elvis, Willie Nelson and The Pet Shop Boys.

 “Always On My Mind” was written by three men named Wayne Carson, Johnny Christopher and Mark James.
 Singer B.J.
-Thomas was the first to record it but, his version failed to launch, as they say.
+Thomas was the first to record it but his version failed to connect with audiences.
 After another couple of failed attempts by other singers, “Always On My Mind” ended up in the care of Brenda Lee, which is where the story of this song begins today.

 Brenda Lee’s Cover Version:

 Brenda Lee had been singing since she was a small child.
 Always on the pixie-ish side, Brenda Lee was fussed and fawned over as a child because of her cuteness and her excellent singing voice.
 By the time she was in her early teens, Brenda Lee’s father passed away and she ended up becoming the breadwinner of the family.
 Prior to Madonna coming along in the 1980s, Brenda Lee held the record for the most Top Ten hits.
-Ironically, her biggest hit had nothing to do with Country and Western songs (for which she is most known) but, instead, it is for a Christmas song called, “Rocking Around the Christmas Tree”.
-It is hard to find a Christmas compilation cd that does not have her song near the top of the list of songs available for playing.
+Ironically, her biggest hit had nothing to do with Country and Western songs (for which she is most known).
+Instead, it is for a Christmas song called “Rocking Around the Christmas Tree”.
+It is hard to find a Christmas compilation CD that does not have her song near the top of the list of songs available for playing.
 I know that everyone in my household knows her song.
 Anyway, Lee recorded “Always On My Mind” back in 1972.
 It received some radio play and reached the low 40s on the Top #100 countdown.
-But, the most significant aspect of Brenda Lee’s version of “Always On My Mind” is that it brought the song into the public spotlight and, because of that, the song was heard by a couple of other singers who would put their spin on it and take it to the next level.
+But, the most significant aspect of Brenda Lee’s version of “Always On My Mind” is that it brought the song into the public spotlight.
+Because of that, the song was heard by a couple of other singers who would put their spin on it and take it to the next level.